nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="how"></a>How does it work?

 Most NYC Mesh community members (“nodes”) have wireless routers mounted on a rooftop or balcony to connect to other nodes, forming a network.
+Our Grand Street Guild install is different in that it uses fiber in the ground to connect to our network.

-Our network in turn peers (connects) with many other networks at an [Internet exchange point (IXP)](https://en.wikipedia.org/wiki/Internet_exchange_point), providing direct access to the Internet without the intermediary of a commercial Internet Service Provider.
+Our network peers (connects) with many other networks at an [Internet exchange point (IXP)](https://en.wikipedia.org/wiki/Internet_exchange_point), providing direct access to the Internet without the intermediary of a commercial Internet Service Provider.
 NYC Mesh maintains a number of primary Internet exchange points that we call “Supernodes.”

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>